deyavuz/ds105a-chess-investigation/README.md

 ---

 ## Research Questions
+Our main goal with this research was to see how chess players' performances changed in different conditions (i.e., game mode, time, in-person vs. online), and how their performance (good or bad) influenced national social trends.
+To investigate this, we came up with three main research questions to lead our exploratory analysis and act as a starting point:

 - **Question 1:** How do the top ten chess players vary in performance across different game modes?

 - **Question 2:** Does player performance online align with their FIDE rating?